burtonageo/cargo-bundle/Readme.md

            else that can be decoded by the [`image`](https://crates.io/crates/image) crate.
  * `version`: [OPTIONAL] The version of the application.
 If this is not present, then it will use the `version` value from your `Cargo.toml` file.
- * `resources`: [OPTIONAL] List of files or directories which will be copied to the resources section of the bundle.
-This section must be present, but it can be empty.
+ * `resources`: [OPTIONAL] Table of files or directories which will be copied to the resources section of the bundle.
+Each item in this table must have a unique key, and the value can take the form of either:

+                    - path = "/path/to/resource" - This copies the leaf item at `path` to the base of the resources directory of the bundle,
+                    - from = "/path/to/resource", to = "/final/destination" - This copies the leaf item from the
+                      `from` field, and places it in the folder specified at `to`.
+Note that the `to`field uses the resources folder as its root.
  * `script`: [OPTIONAL] This is a reserved field; at the moment it is not used for anything, but may be used to run scripts while packaging the bundle (e.g. download files, compress and encrypt, etc.).
  * `copyright`: [OPTIONAL] This contains a copyright string associated with your application.